AlexanderFengler/LAN_pipeline_minimal/README.md

 ### workflow

 The repo is now organized so that there is a common body of code (which can be improved via PRs) and personal config files.
-I left example configs in the `user_configs` folder, but you can put your configs wherever you like.
+I left example configs in the `user_configs_examples` folder, but you can put your configs wherever you like.
 I was thinking about a workflow where you can create your own branch, add your own configs and otherwise keep pulling changes / improvements from the main branch as they come in.

 There are other ways and please leave suggestions if you have a better idea.